SmartStake/relayers/README.md

     	"keybaseIdentity": "DD01D013A474ACA3",
     	"name": "Relayer/Validator Name",
     	"website": "enter your website",
-    	"twitter": "yourprofilehandle",
-    	"telegram": "tguserorgrouphandle", #does not support multiple TG handles "discord": "discordhandle", #does not support multiple discord handles "email": "support@validator.example,
+    	"twitter": "yourprofilehandle", # @ not needed. full website address is not needed "telegram": "tguserorgrouphandle", #does not support multiple TG handles. full website address is not needed "discord": "discordhandle", #does not support multiple discord handles. full website address is needed "email": "support@validator.example,
     	"supportRelayerBy": "what can community do to support you? a response like 'delegate to validator' or 'donate to relayer' is good. max of 50 characters", "chainsRelayed": [